Philadelphia Writing Project

 Planning a Civic Argument Writing Unit the Integrates Primary Sources

 The resources on our site draw heavily from the National Writing Project's (NWP) College, Career, and Community Writers Program (C3WP; Arshan & Park, 2021; Friedrich et al., 2018).
+In our work, we have sought to build on this work by identifying ways that historical primary sources might deepen the learning in a civic argument writing unit.
 Prior to this project by Philadelphia Writing Project teacher consultants, NWP teacher consultants assembled:

 resources for supporting routine argument writing,